Martinez hits MLB-best 25th HR as Red Sox beat Angels 9-6 | New Country 923

 UP NEXT

-Angels: RHP Jamie Barria (5-3, 3.40 ERA) is slated to start the series finale Thursday.
+Angels: RHP Jamie Barria (5-3, 3.40 ERA) is slated to pitch the series finale Thursday.
 It will be his first career start against Boston.

 Red Sox: LHP Brian Johnson (1-2, 4.50) takes Wright’s turn in the rotation after he went on the disabled list Tuesday.